SarTho9/EchoGraphs/README.md

 ## Preprocessing

 To preprocess the original echonet data into a format that is readable by the training code provided in this repository, the 40 keypoints are extracted from the csv file and converted into npy file for each annotation together with other meta data like EF, ED/ES frame and the volumes.
+Some preprocessing functions are taken from the EchoNet repository.

 ## Training
+The training script can be started with various parameters to adjust the model or the hyperparameter.

 ## Interference
+All trained models can be evaluated using the eval.py

 ## Overiew Configurations and default parameter
 1) Single Frame approach